No, RepRap printers are not 3D printers that rap.

 Literally, the Mini version of the Prusa i3 MK3S, this RepRap 3D printer is a solid option for those on a budget.

 The printer is small, with dimensions of 180x180x180mm.
 Yes, the size can be restrictive to your artistic needs, but you can print most items with the printer.
+Check out our review of the best small 3D printers here if small is your thing.
 The machine can also handle various filament types, including PLA, PETG, ABS, ASA, and Flex.

 Prusa Mini RepRap kits have to be assembled from scratch, and it takes about an hour and a half to do so.